Read time 7 min

 Solip shared with participants the story about how her enthusiasm in games lead her to do an internship in Finnish Museum of Games as well as collaborate with them in her master’s thesis.
 She also described how she was introduced to comic-based research in NoVA of which she skilfully used in her own thesis (see the illustration on the right).
 After graduation Solip’s colleague Annakaisa Kultima from the game museum, current Postdoctoral Researcher at Aalto, invited her to be a part of game research community at Aalto University which lead her to start PhD studies at Aalto.

 Comic script from Solip’s thesis.

 Matilda Löytty, NoVA alumni & Entrepreneur

-Matilda Löytty is a NoVA alumni (NoVA 2016-2018) and a new entrepreneur of Matilda Draws in the field of arts and culture.
-She has worked as an independent artist and graphic designer.
+Matilda Löytty is a NoVA alumni (NoVA 2016-2018) and a new solo-entrepreneur of Matilda Draws.
+She has earlier worked as an independent artist and graphic designer.
 She also works as a museum guide at Päivälehti Museum with the focus on museum pedagogy and art-based learning in a museum setting.
-Matilda inspired us to combine all of our skills and add an entrepreneurial mindset to that.
+Matilda inspired participants to combine all of their skills and add an entrepreneurial mindset on top of that.

-First I had an art.
+First I had art.
 Then I studied research.
 Next, I studied design.

 Participants experienced career design as a new and fresh approach to reflect and design their careers.
-Some of participants planned to found their own art education practice soon when some others were interested in finding community art spaces either in Finland or their countries of origins.
-This is how a few participants experienced the workshop.
+Some of participants are planning to found their own art education practice soon when some others were, for example, interested in finding community art spaces either in Finland or their countries of origins.
+Following quotes describe how a few participants experienced the workshop.

 Aalto Career & Alumni Services